mParticle/docs/README.md

 This will generate the proper html and css to render tabs in your pages, and provide the proper click/toggle functionality.

 The tabs support any custom markdown within the `<tab></tab>` tags.
 The html generated will create the tabs and control the toggling functionality.

+Please make sure that you provide a `group` for your collection as this may break the click/toggle functionality

 #### Tabs Demo